KDCube is built around apps

 Memory Widget and Reconciliation

 Manual reconciliation is submitted through memories_widget_reconcile_run.
 The request may include agent_type with one of lite, regular, or strong.
 At execution time that selector maps the logical memory.reconciler role to memory.reconciler.lite, memory.reconciler.regular, or memory.reconciler.strong for that job only.
-Configure those role models in the bundle's role_models props.
+Configure those role models in the app's role_models props.

 config: